Close sites icon close

 UN agencies, national and international NGOs

-people reached collectively in 2023
+people reached with protection services collectively in 2024

-Objectives for 2024
+Objectives for 2025

 Key activities

-• protection counselling and protection monitoring
+• Protection counselling and protection monitoring.

-• referral to specialized services and transportation
+• Referral to specialized services and transportation.

 Dashboards, tools and important links